ngjsjordan/tp/docs/DeveloperGuide.md

 6. Editing a client's tag while all clients are shown.
     1. Prerequisites: List all clients using the `list` command.
 Have at least 1 client in the list.
     2. Test case: `edit 1 t/newtag` <br>
        Expected: First client in the list now has a new tag with the value "newtag".
 Details of the edited client will be shown in the status message.
+    3. Test case: `edit 1 t/new-tag` <br>
+       Expected: An error message will be shown indicating that tag names must only contain alphanumeric characters.
 ### Searching for client
 1. Searching for clients by keyword(s)